phamquiluan/hfaw/README.md

 RCAEval is an open-source benchmark that provides datasets and an evaluation environment for RCA in microservice systems.

-_NOTE_: The prior version of RCAEval used in our ASE'24 paper are available in the [ase24 branch](https://github.com/phamquiluan/RCAEval/tree/ase24).

 **Table of Contents**
 - [🕵️ RCAEval: A Benchmark for Root Cause Analysis of Microservice Systems](#️-rcaeval-a-benchmark-for-root-cause-analysis-of-microservice-systems)